dnsimple/dnsimple-support/content/articles/domains-be.markdown

 ## Changing the Contact for a .BE domain {#trade}

 We don't currently support changing the registrant.
-Please contact support@dnsimple.com for further assistance.
+Please contact us at [support@dnsimple.com](mailto:support@dnsimple.com), or through the [contact page](https://dnsimple.com/contact) for further assistance.

 ## Transferring a .BE domain {#transferring}